-We have addressed the growing concern that MS among rival firms may facilitate collusion.
+We have addressed the growing concern that MS among rival firms may lessen competition.
 Our empirical strategy is based on the idea that LP's destabilize collusive agreements.
-As a result, firms located in a country that has introduced an LP may have an incentive to acquire MS stake in rivals to stabilize their collusive agreements, or to soften competition if collusion is going to break down anyway.
+Firms located in a country that has introduced an LP may then have an incentive to acquire MS stake in rivals to either stabilize their collusive agreements, or soften competition if collusion is going to break down anyway.
 Consistent with this idea, we find robust evidence that the introduction of a national LP is followed by a significant increase in the number of domestic horizontal MS acquisitions and in their aggregate value.
-The effect is large in magnitude: the number of domestic horizontal MS acquisitions increases by 30% in the year an LP is introduced while the aggregate deal value increases by 103%.
-There is no similar effect on non-horizontal MS acquisitions or cross-border MS acquisitions, and moreover, there is no effect in countries with ineffective antitrust enforcement, where cartel infringement is not subject to criminal sanctions, and where the level of corruption is high; in such countries, the LP is unlikely to destabilize collusive agreements.
-Moreover, we observe a significant increase in MS acquisitions only in target firms with above-median market capitalization and only when the acquisition involves stakes of 10% - 25%, which are large, but typically do not trigger merger notification, and hence allow the acquisition to stay "under the radar."
+The effect is large in magnitude: the number of domestic horizontal MS acquisitions increases by 41% in the year an LP is introduced, while the aggregate deal value increases by 105%.
+There is no similar effect on non-horizontal MS acquisitions or cross-border MS acquisitions, and moreover, no effect in countries with ineffective antitrust enforcement, where cartel infringement is not subject to criminal sanctions, and where the level of corruption is high; in such countries, the LP is unlikely to destabilize collusive agreements.
+Moreover, we observe a significant increase in MS acquisitions only in target firms with above-median market capitalization and only when the acquisition involves stakes of 10% - 25%, which are large, but typically do not trigger merger investigation, and hence stay "under the radar."

-As far as we know, our paper is the first to provide evidence for the collusive effect of MS acquisitions.
-While the theoretical literature has shown that by and large, MS acquisitions facilitate collusion, so far this possibility did not receive an empirical support.
-Our results suggest that MS acquisitions are potentially anticompetitive, especially when it comes to acquisitions of intermediate levels of MS stakes in large domestic rivals.
-Hence it may be a good idea for antitrust authorities to review such acquisitions, as is done, to some extent, in some countries such as Austria, Germany, or the UK.
+Although the theoretical literature shows that by and large, MS acquisitions lessen competition, so far this possibility has received only little empirical support.
+Our paper provides evidence that MS acquisitions are used to lessen competition, especially when the acquisitions involve intermediate size MS stakes in large domestic rivals.
+Our results suggest that antitrust authorities should review such MS acquisitions, as is already done, to some extent, in some countries such as Austria, Germany, or the UK.